harness/developer-hub/docs/continuous-integration/use-ci/run-tests/set-up-test-intelligence.md

 If you encounter errors with TI for Python, make sure you have met the following requirements:

 * Your project is written in Python 3, and your repo is a pure Python 3 repo.
 * You don't use resource file relationships.
-TI doesn't support resource file relationships.
+TI for Python doesn't support resource file relationships.
 * You don't use dynamic loading and metaclasses.
-TI might miss tests or changes in repos that use dynamic loading or metaclasses.
+TI for Python might miss tests or changes in repos that use dynamic loading or metaclasses.
 * Your [Build Tool](#build-tool) is pytest or unittest.
 * The Python 3 binary is preinstalled on the build machine, available in the specified [Container Registry and Image](#container-registry-and-image), or installed at runtime in [Pre-Command](#pre-command).
 * If you use another command, such as `python`, to invoke Python 3, you have added an alias, such as `python3 = "python"`.